lo1ol/DarkroomTimer/README.md

 1. Click view btn to turn on/off a lamp
 2. Hold mode btn and turn encoder, to switch mode
 3. Click mode btn to navigate inside mode
-4. Click extra btn when timer is not ready to run to see log
+4. Hold extra btn to reset current printing at any mode (inside mask mode you can fast travel between masks)
-5. Click extra btn when timer is ready to run to switch type of view (inside mask mode you could switch view while set masks)
+5. Turn encoder inside during run to scroll time table
-6. Hold extra btn to reset current printing at any mode (inside mask mode you go to first mask while set masks)
+6. Click start btn to start printing at any mode
-7. Click start btn to start printing at any mode
+7. Hold view btn and change mode btn to go in set settings mode

-8. Hold view btn and change mode btn to go in set settings mode
+> **_Main idea:_** You prepare everything in light and click only Start btn diring printing

 ## Settings